 Transfer Tax

-There is a real estate transfer tax that you must pay when buying a home in Greece.
-The tax rate is 3.09 percent of the taxable property value.
+All individuals, whether Greek tax residents or non-tax residents, must pay a real estate transfer tax when buying a home in Greece.
+The transfer tax rate is 3 percent of the taxable property value.
 To determine a property’s value, the Greek Ministry of Finance established a new Objective Value system for prices per m2 in 13,808 property areas in the country in December 2021.
-The Objective Value system determines how much a property should be worth according to its location, size, and technical specifications.
-This value is then used to determine the transfer tax payment that has to be made by the buyer.

 Note that when the Objective Value exceeds the purchase price, you’ll pay tax on the Objective Value.
 More significant investment properties may be transferred through a share arrangement, exempting them from real estate transfer taxes.